-At Abu Dhabi oil event, hopes that cuts will raise prices

-ABU DHABI, United Arab Emirates (AP) — Participants at an oil conference in crude-rich Abu Dhabi say they hope production cuts will drive prices even higher.
+OPEC chief 'confident' countries to meet oil production cuts

-Emirati Energy Minister Suhail al-Mazroui says there’s “a fair movement” toward higher prices.
-He spoke on Thursday at the Atlantic Council’s Global Energy Forum.
+He made the comments on Thursday during the Atlantic Council’s Global Energy Forum in Abu Dhabi.

-However, Patrick Pouyanné, the CEO of French oil firm Total SA, offered a stark warning.
-He says: “Let’s be clear: Volatility is still there.”

 Crude oil sold for over $100 a barrel in the summer of 2014, before bottoming out below $30 a barrel in January 2016.

 OPEC agreed in late November to cut its production by 1.2 million barrels a day, the first reduction agreed to by the cartel since 2008.

-Crude oil futures closed at $52.25 a barrel in New York on Wednesday.
+Nearly a dozen other countries pledged an additional 558,000-barrel cut.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.